 “If you’re scared to pitch brands; if you’re nervous and you don’t know what to say, it’s okay.
 You’re not the only one.
 Even creators who have been in this game for over a couple of years still face this.
 There’s no perfect formula for pitching,” Malvika Sheth shares.

-You should only pitch a brand if it aligns with your mission, and if you’re genuinely excited about partnering with it.
+Remember that you should only pitch a brand if it aligns with your mission, and if you’re genuinely excited about partnering with it.
+A big part of being an influencer is building and keeping your audience’s trust.

 “Ask yourself, why am I reaching out to this brand?
 And what’s the potential value I could provide to them?
 Be completely honest, even if all you have is, ‘Oh, I posted a story, and I tagged your brand.’
 Or ‘I visited a store, and I found your product really interesting.
 And I would love to share it with my followers,’” Sheth says.
 “At the end of the day, the brand can sense when there’s any sense of dishonesty, or if you’re trying to over-exaggerate.”